 The Treasurer’s Office Files document the fiscal and budgetary issues handled by Robert Moot and his successor, Royston Hughes.
 The Treasurer’s Office initially reported to the PFC Finance Committee headed by David Packard.
 In April 1976, the PFC reorganized and the Treasurer’s Office then reported directly to PFC Chairman James Baker.
 After the Republican National Convention in August 1976, Royston Hughes succeeded Moot as Treasurer, while serving concurrently as the Deputy Chairman for Administration.

 The Vice Presidential Campaign Office collection is primarily a reference file.
 It consists almost entirely of several small, routine, and likely incomplete, files, the bulk of which is contained in a large background book.
 Material of interest to researchers are selected Dole speech and interview transcripts, the Senator's voting record, and position papers on various campaign topics.The collection is otherwise lacking in substantial research material.
+Virtually no original material is present, and no staff files for individuals mentioned above are included.

 This file consists almost entirely of the reading copies of President Ford's 1,051 public messages.
 They are arranged chronologically.
 Related and supporting materials appear occasionally and include preliminary drafts and, less frequently, background material.